Cost Of Metal Roof vs Shingle: Which Is More Affordable?

 3. Climate and Weather Resistance

-• Milder climates: Shingles perform well in moderate weather with regular maintenance.
+- Milder climates: Shingles perform well in moderate weather with proper maintenance.

 4. Insurance Discounts

-• Shingle limits: While some shingles are impact-rated, they may not qualify for the same discounts.
+- Shingle limits: While some shingles are impact-rated, they may not qualify for the same discounts.
+Upgrading to specialized class 4 shingles can sometimes bridge this gap, offering superior impact resistance that insurance companies are more likely to reward.

 5. Energy Savings Goals